jorendorff/tabletop-games/identifamy.md

 lightning box, to this very day."
 The GM should do this because it's positively delicious, but try not to let the players abuse it.

+(Note: I really want to hand a player a brand-new trait card numbered "11" at this point, but it serves no real in-game purpose and probably screws up scoring.)

 Sometimes it's obvious when a story is over.
 If not, it's the GM's job to wrap it up.
 It's usually fine to end a story, no matter what's going on, as soon as it's not fun anymore.
 Don't wait for a "good stopping point".
-You can wave your hands and add a sentence summarizing the rest.
-Or the story could be interrupted by something exciting happening in the present.
+You can wave your hands and add a sentence summarizing the rest. (untested) Or the story could be interrupted by something exciting happening back in the present.

-TODO: Consider a time limit on storytelling.

 ## Rules about revealing your character traits